 3.3.1.
-Current density near an interface of misoriented triplet superconductors.
-Let us consider a model of the Josephson junction as a flat interface between two misorientated bulk triplet superconductors (Fig. 9).
-In this Section we follow the results of the paper [15].
-In order to calculate the stationary Josephson current contact we use "transport-like" equations for ξ -integrated Green's functions [80] (see Appendix II.3).
-Here we consider a simple model of the constant order parameter up to the surface.
+Current density near an interface of misoriented triplet superconductors

+Let us consider a model of the Josephson junction as a flat interface between two misoriented bulk triplet superconductors (Fig. 9).
+In this Section we follow the results of Ref.
+15. In order to calculate the stationary Josephson current contact we use "transport-like" equations for ξ -integrated Green's functions80 (see Appendix II.3).
+Here we consider the simple model of a constant order parameter up to the surface.
 The pair breaking and the electron scattering on the interface are ignored.
 For this non-self-consistent model the current-phase relation of a Josephson junction can be calculated analytically.
 This makes it possible to analyze the main features of the current-phase relations for different scenarios of "f-wave" superconductivity.
-We believe that under this strong assumption our results describe the real situation qualitatively, as was justified for point contacts between "d-wave" superconductors [12] and pinholes in 3He [91].
+We believe that under this strong assumption our results describe the real situation qualitatively, as was justified for point contacts between "d-wave" superconductors12 and pinholes in 3He.91